VeriLLM: A Lightweight Framework for Publicly Verifiable Decentralized Inference: Background Problem Statements

 \section{Background \& Problem Statements}

-\textbf{Full-Sequence Prefill for Parallel Verification.} In autoregressive LLMs, causal (left-to-right) attention enforces that the hidden state at position $t$ depends on all preceding tokens, which in turn forces decoding to proceed strictly token by token and limits parallelism.
-Because the prompt is known a priori, practical systems first run a prefill phase: they compute, in parallel, the representations for all prompt tokens and materialize the key–value (KV) cache, thereby accelerating the subsequent step-wise decode.
-The same idea applies even more strongly at verification time.
-Given that the verifier observes the entire sequence (prompt concatenated with the produced output), it can perform a single full-sequence prefill under the causal mask to obtain all token representations in one pass, eliminating the expensive autoregressive decoding loop.
-Empirically, this reduces the verifier’s computation to roughly $\sim 1\%$ of the original generation time, rendering the verification overhead effectively negligible.
+\textbf{Full-Sequence Prefill for Parallel Verification.} Autoregressive large language models (LLMs) rely on causal (left-to-right) self-attention, in which each hidden state $h_t$ depends on all preceding tokens $\{x_1, \dots, x_{t-1}\}$.
+This dependency constrains the Decoder to operate sequentially, forming the dominant computational bottleneck in inference.
+Practical serving systems mitigate this through a \emph{Prefill} phase that computes the contextual representations for all prompt tokens in parallel and materializes the key–value (KV) cache, allowing subsequent token-by-token decoding to reuse these cached features~\cite{agrawal2023,shazeer2019fast,rajbhandari2022deep}.
+At verification time, this architectural separation becomes even more advantageous: since the verifier observes the full input–output sequence $(x_1, \dots, x_T)$, it can execute a single forward pass under the causal mask to recover all hidden states simultaneously, without performing the autoregressive loop.